 Hurt was also a certified pilot and owned a Beechcraft Bonanza.
 He was conversant in French and resided beyond the city limits.

 When it came to car collections, Hurt had quite the collection.
-He drove everything from Lexus to Jaguar to BMW to Audi to Lincoln to Lincoln Nautilus.
+He drove everything from Lexus to Jaguar to BMW, Audi to Lincoln to Lincoln Nautilus.

 Property of William Hurt:

-William Hurt was an actor, originally a theatrical performer, and a voice actor who had a net worth of $8 million. lives in a 9,400-square-foot mansion in Portland, Oregon, where he enjoys a lavish lifestyle.
-William Hurt’s estate contains four bedrooms, six bathrooms, a gaming room, and a home theatre all in one location.
+William Hurt was an actor, originally a theatrical performer and a voice actor, who had $8 million.
+He lives in a 9,400-square-foot mansion in Portland, Oregon, enjoying a lavish lifestyle.
+William Hurt’s estate contains four bedrooms, six bathrooms, a gaming room, and a home theatre, all in one location.
 William Hurt acquired this mansion for a stunning 18 million dollars.